tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

+## Course objectives
+1. understand causal problems as potential interventions, through the framework of potential outcomes and assignment mechanisms
+2. understandthe spectrum of designs for both randomized and non-randomized studies
+3. identify the suitations for which non-randomized designs are most appropriate
+4. understand and be able to apply methods for estimating causal effects, including propensity score techniques, instrucmental variables ("encouragement designs "), and regression discontinuity
+5. focus will be on learning how to critically review

 ## W1P1: Intro and Framework
 GOAL:
 - define casual effects and "the effect of a cause" vs "the cause of an effect", potential outcomes, assignment mechanism